ChristophGeske/WhoIsTheHuman/README.md

 - **Whisper**: For speech-to-text transcription.
 - **WebRTC VAD**: For detecting voice activity in real-time.
 - **PyAudio**: For capturing audio from the microphone.
-- **FuzzyWuzzy**: For approximate string matching (used to match player names).
+- **FuzzyWuzzy**: For approximate string matching (used to find and match the role you voted for since speach recognition not always translates the name correctly).
 - **Text-to-Speech**: The game uses the `TTS` library for different character voices.
 - **OpenAI**: Used for generating responses from the game master and AI characters.

 ## Troubleshooting

-- Ensure your microphone is connected and recognized by PyAudio.
-- If text-to-speech doesn’t work, verify that the TTS models are installed correctly.
 - For local LLM issues, ensure that the server is up and running at the correct URL.

 ## Contributing